-In particular, in the case of a coincidence of date and time of the final exams of subjects of the same degree in which the student has enrolled, if it corresponds to this subject to make the change, a written request must be submitted to the head of the department at least one month before the beginning of the official exam period.
-You can send your request by email to: dep.economia.finacera@uv.es only from your alumni.uv.es email address.
-An e-mail sent from a private address will not be accepted.In order to be able to take advantage of the additional call, the student must justify that he/she has taken the coinciding exam.
+In particular, in the event that the dates and times of the final assessment exams of subjects in the same degree course in which the student has enrolled coincide, if the change is to be made for this subject, a written request must be submitted to the head of the department responsible at least one month before the start of the official exam period.
+You can send your request electronically to: dep.economia.finacera@uv.es only from your alumni.uv.es email address.
+An e-mail sent from a private address will not be accepted.
+In order to be able to take advantage of the additional call, the student must justify that he/she has taken the coinciding exam.